wdrammeh/utg-student-dashboard/README.md

 ## Install

-Download the standalone installation file per your operating system
+Get the standalone installation file for your operating system

 | Operating System | Download Dashboard |
 | ----- | ----- |